Graph Anomaly Detection in Time Series: A Survey: Why Graphs?

-\b{In addition to the signal domain,} graphs present a great capability in other time-series domains.
-Figure \ref{fig:timeseriesvsgraph} shows two additional examples of time-series data and their corresponding constructed graphs by which both the \g{intra-variable and inter-variable} information are captured.
-Note that the three successive \v{observations at \b{the $j-1$, $j$, and $j+1$ intervals, shown in Figure \ref{subfig:fig_user} and \ref{subfig:fig_video} respectively,} correspond to three successive \v{snapshots} of the social network and three successive frames of a video.} In social networks, \b{the users are usually considered as graph nodes, and the users' interactions, \v{e.g. friendships}, as edges.} \v{Most normal nodes \b{shall have reasonable} number of connections, which indicates \b{the user has an ordinary social network activity}.} \v{A node with an exceptionally high number of connections \b{can be defined as an abnormal user.
-An abnormal node may represent}\s{.
-The anomalous node can be} a celebrity, an influential person, or a community leader within the network} (Figure \ref{subfig:fig_user}).
-In video applications, a video can be modeled as a stream of time-evolving object-level graphs, where \b{an object (e.g., a human body joint\b{, an object in the scene, etc.}) is considered as a graph node} and edges represent \b{the nodes relation within a video frame.
-Figure \ref{subfig:fig_video} shows an example of anomalous activity detection where a node is assigned to every body joint -- any unusual/unexpected joint movements shall be detected as anomalies}.
+Graphs also present a capability in other time-series domains.
+Fig. \ref{fig:timeseriesvsgraph} shows two additional examples of time-series data and their constructed graphs by which both the intra- and inter-variable information are captured.
+Note that the three successive observations at the $j-1$, $j$, and $j+1$ intervals, shown in Fig. \ref{subfig:fig_user} and \ref{subfig:fig_video} respectively, correspond to three successive snapshots of a social network and three successive frames of a video.
+In social networks, the users are considered as graph nodes, and the users' interactions as edges.
+Most normal nodes have reasonable number of connections, which indicates the user has an ordinary social network activity.
+A node with an exceptionally high number of connections can be defined as an abnormal user.
+An abnormal node may represent a celebrity, an influential person, or a leader within the network (Fig. \ref{subfig:fig_user}).
+In video applications, a video can be modeled as a stream of time-evolving object-level graphs, where an object (e.g., a human body joint, an object in the scene) is considered as a graph node and edges represent the nodes relation within a video frame.
+Fig. \ref{subfig:fig_video} shows an example of anomalous activity detection where a node is assigned to every body joint -- any unexpected joint movements shall be detected as anomalies.

+In summary, we have shown the capability of graphs in addressing various challenges present in time-series data described in Section \ref{sec:timeseries}.
+More technical insights into methods specifically tailored to address individual challenges or combinations thereof are provided in Section \ref{sec:methods}.

-\section{\b{Anomalies in Graphs}}
+\section{Anomalies in Graphs}